domrussel/academic-kickstart-website/content/authors/admin/_index.md

 - Visitors
 ---

 I'm a Junior Research Scientist at the New York University, Stern School of Business.
-Broadly, my research interests lie in using big data to better understand market and societal outcomes, and to identify failures in terms of opportunity and equity.
-This includes interests in public economics, household finance, social mobility, and racial discrimination.
+My research interests lie in using big data to better understand market and societal outcomes, and identify challenges in terms of opportunity and equity.
+This includes interests in public economics, household finance, social mobility, and fairness in machine learning.
+I also enjoy data visualization and have a few projects posted here.